mdavidson9/docs.balsamiq.com/content/_editor/_b2/controls.md

 When you move objects on the canvas, Mockups tries to suggest alignment relative to other objects on the canvas using smart guides.
 This makes alignment a little easier and makes your Mockups generally look neater.

-If you ever want to temporarily disable this feature, you can hold down the CTRL key (CMD key on Mac) while moving or resizing, and snapping will be turned off.
-If you want to turn this feature off entirely, you can do so by altering your [config file settings](http://support.balsamiq.com/customer/portal/articles/111759).
+If you ever want to temporarily disable this feature, you can hold down the CTRL key while moving or resizing, and snapping will be turned off.

 * * *